espottesmith/espottesmith.github.io/_pages/research.md

 transition-state theory and Marcus theory), allowing for the accurate prediction of reaction thermodynamics and kinetics from first-principles.<br>
 Using the workflows that I have devised and implemented, it is possible to generate <a href="/files/papers/spottesmith_quantum_chemrxiv_2021.pdf">large datasets</a>
-containing the properties of reactive molecules, which allow for the construction of <a href="/files/papers/blau_chemically_2021.pdf">massive chemical reaction networks</a>
+containing the properties of reactive molecules.
+Such datasets have already been used by myself and my colleagues to construct <a href="/files/papers/blau_chemically_2021.pdf">massive chemical reaction networks</a>
-and the development of <a href="/files/papers/wen_bondnet_2021.pdf">neural networks</a>, for instance for the prediction of bond dissociation energies.
+and to train <a href="/files/papers/wen_bondnet_2021.pdf">neural networks</a>, for instance for the prediction of bond dissociation energies.<br>
-I am actively working on the development of a similar dataset of reaction pathways, with the eventual goal of machine learning energy barriers for arbitrary
+I am working to develop a similar dataset of reaction pathways, with the eventual goal of machine learning energy barriers for arbitrary
 (electro)chemical reactions with DFT-level accuracy.
 </td>
 <td>